• Skip to primary navigation

 6. To assemble Cauliflower Chickpea Tacos, add a heaping spoonful of cauliflower chickpea taco “meat” to each baked corn tortilla and top with a handful of kale slaw.
 Garnish with optional cashew cream and salsa verde.
 Serve immediately!

-7. Store leftover cauliflower chickpea filling in the an airtight container in the refrigerator for 3-5 days and reheat before serving.
+7. Store leftover cauliflower chickpea filling, kale slaw, and cashew cream in separate airtight containers in the refrigerator for up to 5 days and reheat before serving.

 • Prep Time: 10 mins